Opentrons/opentrons/api/docs/v2/new_modules.rst

 Set Temperature
 ^^^^^^^^^^^^^^^

-To set the temperature module to 4 degrees celsius do the following:
+To set the Temperature Module to 4 °C do the following:

 .. code-block:: python